-- payroll taxes for the quarter; - current quarter's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance; and - prior quarters' adjustments to payroll taxes.
+current quartér's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance; and prior quarters' adjustments to payroll taxes (attach Form 941c).

 Do not use the Form 941 to report backup withholding or income tax withholding on nonpayroll payments such as pensions, annuities, and gambling winnings.
 Report these types of withholding on Form 945, Annual Return of Withheld Federal Income Tax.